Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Background

 \cite{bohm2009} proposed two algorithms.
 CUDA-DClust creates sub-clusters (chains) of points density-reachable from each other.
 Multiple chains are created simultaneously in parallel on a GPU.
 The algorithm keeps track of chain collisions through a collision matrix, which is resolved on the CPU in the final stage.
 CUDA-DClust* is an extension of CUDA-DClust that uses an indexing technique (based on a constant number of directory level partitions) for the computation of $N_\eps(x)$.
 Two slight modifications of CUDA-DClust, reducing the number of memory transfers between a CPU and a GPU, and identifying core points prior to cluster generation, were proposed in Mr. Scan~\cite{welton2013}. \cite{thapa2010} offloads the $N_\eps(x)$ computation to the GPU by assigning points in $X$ to different threads, which check the distance to $x$ in parallel.
 G-DBSCAN~\cite{andrade2013} constructs the adjacency graph using an all-to-all computation on the GPU, and then executes a parallel breadth-first search with level synchronization.
 An extension of CUDA-DClust is realized in CudaSCAN~\cite{loh2015}, which trims the amount of required distance evaluations by partitioning a data set into subregions and performing local clustering within the sub-regions in parallel.
 A special case of \dbscan with $\minpts = 2$ was studied in~\cite{sewell2015}, where an implicit graph structure combined with a disjoint-set algorithm was used to find strongly connected components utilizing a cell partitioning of the domain as an indexing structure. \cite{gowanlock2017} utilizes a hybrid CPU-GPU approach in which the neighbors of each point are first identified on the GPU, then the neighbor list is transferred to the host, where the clustering is performed.
-In~\cite{mustafa2019}, the authors compared existing GPU implementations in~\cite{thapa2010}, CUDA-DClust*~\cite{bohm2009} and G-DBSCAN~\cite{andrade2013}, and found G-DBSCAN to be the fastest but requiring significantly more memory ($166\times$ of CUDA-DClust) due to storing the adjacency graph. \cite{gowanlock2019a} extended the work~\cite{gowanlock2017}, addressing the limitations of the GPU memory by using a batched mode to incrementally compute $N_\eps(x)$, and explored avoiding distance calculations in the dense regions by superimposing a regular grid over the domain, with a special treatment of the cells containing at least \minpts{} points, called \emph{dense cells}.
+In~\cite{mustafa2019}, the authors compared existing GPU implementations (the algorithm in~\cite{thapa2010}, CUDA-DClust*~\cite{bohm2009} and G-DBSCAN~\cite{andrade2013}), and found G-DBSCAN to be the fastest but requiring significantly more memory ($166\times$ of CUDA-DClust) due to storing the adjacency graph. \cite{gowanlock2019a} extended the work~\cite{gowanlock2017}, addressing the limitations of the GPU memory by using a batched mode to incrementally compute $N_\eps(x)$, and explored avoiding distance calculations in the dense regions by superimposing a regular grid over the domain, with a special treatment of the cells containing at least \minpts{} points, called \emph{dense cells}.
+CUDA-DClust+ of~\cite{gowanlock2021} further improved CUDA-DClust by reducing the amount of CPU-GPU communications and moving more kernels to GPU.
+A new approach to implement DBSCAN using Nvidia RTX (ray-tracing hardware) was proposed in~\cite{nagarajan2023}, improving performance for low-density datasets.